☆ ABOUT ☆ PRESS & MEDIA ☆ CONTACT ☆ ADVERTISE ☆ DISCLAIMER ☆

 Festivities and feasting begin at sunset the evening before; this is a celebration of thanksgiving (particularly for first fruits, grain and therefore bread).
 It’s a time to be grateful for the harvest that’s due, with symbolism to suit.
 For example:

-This festivity came at the very first harvest, when energy was vital and full, barely anticipating the particularly busy time of second harvest, a more industrious time of work and toil (a.k.a Virgo Season).
+This festivity came at the very first harvest.
+Here is a time when energy is vital and full, anticipating a particularly busy time of second harvest.
+This being a more industrious time of work and toil (a.k.a Virgo Season).

-This makes for an opportune moment to have fun and relax in the heat, focused on the abundance of the fall months…
+This makes for an opportune moment to have fun!
+Relax in the heat, focused on the abundance of the fall months…

 Of course, Leo Season is a brilliant time to throw a party!